SvarDOS/edrdos/README.md

 You may generate uncompressed kernel binaries by giving `COMPRESSED=0` to the wmake calls above.

+### FAT+ support
+Support for FAT+ is not enabled by default.
+You may build a FAT+ enabled kernel by giving `FATPLUS=1` as an argument to wmake.
+FAT+ is a problematic extension to the FAT16/FAT32 file systems, allowing file sizes larger than 4^32-1 bytes.
+You better leave this turned off, unless there is a good reason to enable it.

 ### Version and Git revision
 Version and revision information may be given to wmake via `VERSION=<YYYYMMDD>` and / or `GIT_REV=<8-digit commit hash>`.
 This info